Paris: Theatre

 Theatre traditionally has occupied a large place in Parisian culture, and many of its most popular actors today are also stars of French television.
 The oldest and most famous Paris theatre is the Comédie-Française, founded in 1680.
 Run by the Government of France, it performs mostly French classics at the Salle Richelieu in the Palais-Royal.
 Other famous theatres include the Odéon-Théâtre de l'Europe, also a state institution and theatrical landmark; the Théâtre Mogador; and the Théâtre de la Gaîté-Montparnasse.

 The music hall and cabaret are famous Paris institutions.
-The Moulin Rouge was opened in 1889 and became the birthplace of the dance known as the French Cancan.
+The Moulin Rouge opened in 1889 and became the birthplace of the Cancan dance.
 It helped make famous the singers Mistinguett and Édith Piaf and the painter Toulouse-Lautrec, who made posters for the venue.
 In 1911, the dance hall Olympia Paris invented the grand staircase as a setting for its shows, competing with its great rival, the Folies Bergère.
-Its stars in the 1920s included the American singer and dancer Josephine Baker.
-Later, Olympia Paris presented Dalida, Edith Piaf, Marlene Dietrich, Miles Davis, Judy Garland and the Grateful Dead.

 The Casino de Paris presented many famous French singers, including Mistinguett, Maurice Chevalier and Tino Rossi.
 Other famous Paris music halls include Le Lido, on the Champs-Élysées, opened in 1946; and the Crazy Horse Saloon, featuring strip-tease, dance, and magic, opened in 1951.
 A half dozen music halls exist today in Paris, attended mostly by visitors to the city.